dam-DL/Python-Basic-Assignment/README.md

 12) Write a short program that prints the numbers 1 to 10 using a for loop.
 Then write an equivalent program that prints the numbers 1 to 10 using a while loop.

 13) If you had a function named bacon() inside a module named spam, how would you call it after importing spam?

+# Assignment_3

+Why are functions advantageous to have in your programs?

+When does the code in a function run: when it's specified or when it's called?

+What statement creates a function?

+What is the difference between a function and a function call?

+How many global scopes are there in a Python program?
+How many local scopes?

+What happens to variables in a local scope when the function call returns?

+What is the concept of a return value?
+Is it possible to have a return value in an expression?

+If a function does not have a return statement, what is the return value of a call to that function?

+How do you make a function variable refer to the global variable?

+What is the data type of None?

+What does the sentence import areallyourpetsnamederic do?

+If you had a bacon() feature in a spam module, what would you call it after importing spam?

+What can you do to save a programme from crashing if it encounters an error?

+What is the purpose of the try clause?
+What is the purpose of the except clause?